Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 At AlmaLinux OS, we open the gcc-gfotran (Fortran) by typing $ gfortran -V, which is necessary for physicists.
 We also type $ pip3 -V to open the python3-pip software.
 The MPI mpich-4 is downloaded from the source site and installed.
-For Debian 12 OS, softwares such as gcc, make, mpich, and fftw3 are installed but must call the softwares by one-by-one basis.
-But, their label names is simply called gcc, etc. instead of the names of gcc-12-... in the AlmaLinux case.
+For Debian-12 OS, softwares such as gcc, make, mpich, and fftw3 are installed but must call the softwares by one-by-one basis.
+But, their label names is simply named gcc, etc. instead of the long names of gcc-12-... in the AlmaLinux case.
 The 1500 softwares are installed at the initial update.

-One big difference is that the internet sites of any choices are opened immediately for Debian, while the number of internet sites are very limited by AlmaLinux as closed sites including fftw3 and else.
+One big difference is that the internet sites of any choices are opened immediately for Debian, while the number of internet closed sites including fftw3 and else are so many for AlmaLinux
+.

 The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] are tested for AlmaLinux and Debian OS.